Conditions which can arise on the penis are varied and unwanted, thankfully, CO2 laser treatment can offer a solution.

 Conditions We Treat

 CO2 lasers are used for many dermatological needs, including skin resurfacing, acne, or other skin imperfections.
-Their versatility means they suit a range of penile conditions, with a few leading the way:
+Their versatility means they suit a range of penile conditions, with a couple leading the way:

 - Penile Papules – Small, often flesh coloured growths around the head of the penis, caused by oil secreting glands acting out of place.